Tech Insights – October 2020

 High demand for STEM-based apps in higher learning is said to help advance growth in the market

-The growth that has been tracked in the education app market has mostly been seen through higher education, where institutions have increased their usage of apps to take tests, distribute and engage with content for learning, scheduling needs and more.
+The growth tracked in the education app market has been chiefly seen through higher education, where institutions have increased their usage of apps to take tests, distribute and engage with content for learning, scheduling needs, and more.
 Many students furthering their education have been downloading and using educational apps that provide learning analytics on various devices to help them track their activity and progress.
-These apps also help provide students with information that is backed up by data and has helped them improve in their educational studies during this ‘new normal’.
-Because of the increase of usage, business wire noted that “the growth of the education apps market share by the higher education segment has been significant”(business wire).
-Some of the major participants on the market include Alphabet Inc., Quizlet Inc., and Rosetta Stone Ltd., just to name a few.
+These apps also help provide students with information backed up by data and have helped them improve their educational studies during this ‘new normal.’
+Because of the increased usage, business wire noted that “the growth of the education apps market share by the higher education segment has been significant” (business wire).
+Some are prominent market participants, prominent; market participants bet Inc., Quizlet Inc., and Rosetta Stone Ltd., to name a few.

 iPhone users now have the ability to use Live View in Google Maps